jottinger/grappaexample/src/docs/article.md

 So what is happening here?

 First, we create a global (for the test) `ArticleParser` instance through [`Grappa`](http://fge.github.io/com/github/fge/grappa/Grappa.html).
-Then, for every test, we create a [`ListeningParseRunner`](http://fge.github.io/com/github/fge/grappa/run/ListeningParseRunner.html),  with the entry point to the grammar as a parameter; this builds the internal model for the parser (stuff we don't really care about, but it *is* [memoized](https://en.wikipedia.org/wiki/Memoization), so we can use that code over and over again without incurring the time it takes for processing the grammar at runtime.)
+Then we create a [`ListeningParseRunner`](http://fge.github.io/com/github/fge/grappa/run/ListeningParseRunner.html),  with the entry point to the grammar as a parameter; this builds the internal model for the parser (stuff we don't really care about, but it *is* [memoized](https://en.wikipedia.org/wiki/Memoization), so we can use that code over and over again without incurring the time it takes for processing the grammar at runtime.)

 > I used a utility method because the form of the tests themselves doesn't change - only the inputs and the rules being applied.
 As we add more to our grammar, this will allow us to run *similar* tests with different inputs, results, and rules.

 After we've constructed our Parser's `Runner`, we do something completely surprising: we run it, with <code><a href="http://fge.github.io/com/github/fge/grappa/run/ParsingResult.html">ParsingResult</a>&lt;Void&gt; articleResult = runner.run(article);</code>.
 Adding in the TestNG data provider, this means we're calling our parser with every one of those articles as a test, and checking to see if the parser's validity - shown by <code>articleResult.<a href="http://fge.github.io/com/github/fge/grappa/run/ParsingResult.html#isSuccess()">isSuccess()</a></code> - matches what we expect.

+> Incidentally, it occurred to me that I could ha

 In most cases, it's pretty straightforward, since we are indeed passing in valid articles.
 Where we're not, the parser says that it's not a successful parse, such as when we pass it `me`.